Grab Clappia’s 50% OFF Black Friday Deal before it’s gone! Ends 05 Dec 2025.

 How do I get the formula for certain conditions?

-Or you can always search on your browser for the correct syntax as Clappia supports arithmetic, logical and string operations similar to Excel.
+You can always search online for the correct syntax as Clappia supports arithmetic, logical and string operations similar to spreadsheets.

 Try our free plan